mchaudhary22/I2GDS2024/micro_g2/README.md

 > [!NOTE]
 > This repo was developed as part of the curriculum for Virginia Tech’s Introduction to Genomic Data Science course.
 Please make sure the script paths, data files, and working directory are correctly specified for smooth execution.

-The image below, modified from [Del Angel et al., 2018](https://f1000research.com/articles/7-148/v1) summarizes our 3-step pipeline:
+The image below, modified from [Del Angel et al. (2018)](https://f1000research.com/articles/7-148/v1) summarizes our 3-step pipeline:

 ![image](https://github.com/user-attachments/assets/8ccd585f-a9e8-4cca-9413-2e154410c557)